 Dark Leafy Greens

 Dark leafy greens are also not a collagen-rich food, but they help prevent the breakdown of collagen within the body and help slow the signs of aging, or so the internet likes to claim.
 One study suggests that a drink containing chlorophyll for 90 days improved the facial wrinkles and elasticity in female volunteers over the age of 45.
-Compared to the baseline, type I procollagen synthesis was increased14.
-While the pigment that makes leafy greens, green, is scientifically proven to fight free radicals15, increase your response to oxidative stress and slow the signs of aging16, and reduce inflammation17, the benefits of chlorophyll and collagen production is poorly researched and supported.
+Compared to the baseline, type I procollagen synthesis was increased [R].
+While the pigment that makes leafy greens, green, is scientifically proven to fight free radicals [R]., increase your response to oxidative stress and slow the signs of aging [R]., and reduce inflammation [R]., the benefits of chlorophyll and collagen production is poorly researched and supported.

 If you’re looking to improve your overall health and wellness, absolutely increase your dark leafy green vegetable intake.
 If you’re looking to specifically increase your natural collagen production and bioavailability, we recommend supplementing your nutritionally rich diet with a hydrolyzed collagen peptide powder, like THIS ONE.

 Sulfur is an important component in the synthesis of collagen.
-Some research suggests that a diet without sufficient amounts of sulfur can contribute to a reduction in collagen synthesis and increase in skin wrinkling17, but again, research isn’t abundant for this.
-Moreover, the benefits of sulfur can be seen as it contributes to the synthesis of glutathione, an extremely important antioxidant in the body that fights against free radical damage18.
-If you’re looking to reap the benefits of collagen production, again in this case, supplementing collagen is your best bet to use against skin aging.19
+Some research suggests that a diet without sufficient amounts of sulfur can contribute to a reduction in collagen synthesis and increase in skin wrinkling [R]., but again, research isn’t abundant for this.
+Moreover, the benefits of sulfur can be seen as it contributes to the synthesis of glutathione, an extremely important antioxidant in the body that fights against free radical damage [R].
+If you’re looking to reap the benefits of collagen production, again in this case, supplementing collagen is your best bet to use against skin aging [R].

 The Fight Against Accelerated Aging